201026-reston-java-msa/demos/project-2/README.md

 - Amazon RDS
 - Hibernate
 - GitHub (*Each team must maintain a repository to which all members contribute*)
-- Unit Tests
+- Unit Tests & Logging
+- Roadmap Presentation
+  > Present your app with a slide show (Roadmap) and talk us through any extra technologies you implemented either within your application or to track the progress of your sprint.

 ## Required User Stories
 - Login/Logout
 - Register
 - Anything else

+## Extra Credit
+- Deploy on an EC2
+- Set up a Jenkins Pipeline for the Project

-## What's Due Tuesday Dec.
-8th by 10am?
+## What's Due Friday March 19th by 11am?
-- Project Proposal - you're welcome to use the word document provided in this directory or make a copy of [this google slide](https://docs.google.com/document/d/1F2UKzwIcsxWdGlY5bIsM6XfOyx2NAPiL0VXWOLcLTkk/edit?usp=sharing)
+- **Project Proposal** - you're welcome to use the word document provided in this directory or make a copy of [this google doc](https://docs.google.com/document/d/1F2UKzwIcsxWdGlY5bIsM6XfOyx2NAPiL0VXWOLcLTkk/edit?usp=sharing)
   > Slack this document to Sophia.
 The proposal is a brief description of your application, team members, and Scrum Master.
-- You will have you your first Stand-Up at 10:00am that morning, and then report any major updates in front of the batch.
+- You will have you your first Stand-Up at 10:00am that morning, introducing your project idea and speaking on your planning process.

 ## Agile Scrum Guidelines
 For software teams, the stand-up is like the team’s huddle.
 It’s even commonly known as the daily scrum, and reinforces “we” to keep everyone aware of the team’s landscape and progress.
-- Every morning, at 10:00am you will have a Daily Standup of about 7-10 minutes.
+- Every morning, at 10:00am you will have a Daily Standup of about 5-10 minutes.
-- At the end, each **Scrum Master** will report to the Trainer (Sophia) about the current status of the project and any blockoers you're facing or have resolved
+- At the end, each **Lead** will report to the Scrum Master (Sophia) about the current status of the project and any blockers you're facing or have resolved

 ### In your Team Standups Use the 3 question agenda:
-*Scrum Master asks each attendee to answer these questions.*
+*Lead asks each attendee to answer these questions.*
   1. *What have I done since the last meeting?*
   2. *What do I plan to complete before the next meeting*
   3. *What problems am I likely to face?*